A selection of History games, worksheets and lesson plans.

 Lenin and the USSR

 Take on the role of a Politburo heavyweight and see how successfully you help Lenin to rule the USSR between 1917-24.
 A great simulation for approaching what can be a very complicated topic, complete with a worksheet and factual questions as they go.
+Part of a complete scheme of work available to ActiveHistory subscribers.

 Design your own Coat of Arms